chianw/chianw/post15antrea.md

 **After extracting the zip file for the image into a tar file**

-Run the following command to import the image into the k8s.io namespace, you must import into k8s.io namespace for the image to be available for K8S deployment
+Run the following command to import the image into the k8s.io namespace, you must import into k8s.io namespace for the image to be available for K8S deployment.
+This image import needs to be done on each K8S node in the cluster.

 <pre><code>ctr -n=k8s.io images import antrea-advanced-debian-v1.2.3_vmware.3.tar
 </code></pre>